What is a baseball card appraisal?

-With this option, thought, you’ll want to make sure to include as much information as possible, especially around their condition, and be sure to list whether or not a card is a rare variation or a common, etc.
+With this option, though, you’ll want to make sure to include as much information as possible, especially around their condition, and be sure to list whether or not a card is a rare variation or a common, etc.

 In-person, at a card shop

 Many baseball card shops offer collection appraisals.
 With this option, you’re putting your cards into the hands of what should be a knowledgeable, trustworthy individual.
 The odds of them turning around and closing down their business just to run off with your collection should be low, and, they should have a very good idea on what cards are selling for.
-The problem is, there are less and less card shops every day.
+The problem is, there are fewer and fewer card shops every day.